triv321/loganalyzer/README.md

-# Project 1.2: Command-Line Log Analyzer
+# Project: Command-Line Log Analyzer

 > A robust and reusable Bash script for parsing web server logs to identify and rank the sources of '404 Not Found' errors.